Notes on linearly H-closed spaces and od-selection principles: Od-selection properties

 Of course, od-compact spaces trivially satisfy $\hu{\Delta}{\OO}$.
 Any non-Lindel\"of such space (for instance: an uncountable discrete space) is a trivial example of a space satisfying $\hu{\Delta}{\OO}$ but not $\hu{\OO}{\OO}$.
-But we could not decide on the following question:
+But we do not know the answer to the following question:

 \begin{q} Is there a Lindel\"of non-od-compact space satisfying $\hu{\Delta}{\OO}$ but not $\hu{\OO}{\OO}$? \end{q}

 Another question, inspired by Theorem \ref{ehouais}:

 \begin{q} Let $X$ be a space and $D\subset X$ the subspace of its isolated points.
 Does the following equivalence hold: $X$ satisfies $\hu{\Delta}{\OO}$ $\longleftrightarrow$ $X-D$ satisfies $\hu{\OO}{\OO}$~? \end{q}